Ashlalala/aajonusnet/md/QNA/Q&A Of November 18, 2012.md

 Q: Did you have chlorine and fluoride in the water?

 A: I had well water.
-But as I said inwe want to live.
+But as I said in we want to live.
 I talk about the baths in there under health modalities.
 I tell you to put vinegar and raw unpasteurized apple cider vinegar, milk, sea salt, and coconut cream if you want in the water to neutralize the poison seven minutes before you get into the water.

 Q: And then when you're heating the water back up, you drain the tub first, and then you put the hot water in.